MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 docs: https://kotlinlang.org/docs/inline-functions.html

 - Reified type parameters:
-To access a type passed as a parameter, instade of using reflection to check whether a node has a certain type, simply a type to this function can be passed by declaring "<reified T>".
+To access a type passed as a parameter, instead of using reflection to check whether a node has a certain type, simply a type to this function can be passed by declaring "<reified T>".

 ```kotlin
 inline fun <reified T> functionName(): T? {